Alphchain/alph-wallet-extension/README.md

 - Install the Redux Devtools extension.
 - Open the Redux DevTools extension and check the "Use custom (local) server" checkbox in the Remote DevTools Settings, using the default server configuration (host `localhost`, port `8000`, secure connection checkbox unchecked).

-Then run the command `yarn devtools:redux` with a development build installed in a browser.
-This will enable you to use the Redux DevTools extension to inspect MetaMask.

 To create a development build and run both of these tools simultaneously, run `yarn start:dev`.

-#### Test Dapp

-[This test site](https://metamask.github.io/test-dapp/) can be used to execute different user flows.

 ### Running Unit Tests and Linting